memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreBulkUpdateResult/RowsMatched.md

 # SingleStoreBulkUpdateResult.RowsMatched property

-The number of staged rows that matched rows in the destination table, or `null` when [`ComputeRowsMatched`](../SingleStoreBulkUpdate/ComputeRowsMatched.md) was set to `false` and the count was not computed.
+The number of destination rows matched by the join on the key columns, or `null` when [`ComputeRowsMatched`](../SingleStoreBulkUpdate/ComputeRowsMatched.md) was set to `false` and the count was not computed.

 ```csharp
 public int?
 RowsMatched { get; }
 ```

+## Remarks

+When the destination key columns are unique this equals the number of staged rows that matched a destination row.
+If the key columns are not unique, a single staged row can match several destination rows, so this (and [`RowsAffected`](./RowsAffected.md)) can exceed the number of staged rows.

 ## See Also